Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: Uplink Data Transmission and Performance Analysis With MR Combining

+which is bounded from above thanks to \eqref{eq:traceConv}.
 The expression obtained in \eqref{eq:Asymp2} reveals that, as $M,N \rightarrow \infty$, the post-processed signal at the CPU consists of the desired signal of the intended user $k$ and the interference from the other users in $\mathcal{P}_k$.
 Compared with \eqref{eq:Asympt1}, we observe that \eqref{eq:Asymp2} is independent of the direct links and depends only on the RIS-assisted indirect links.
 This highlights the potentially promising contribution of the RIS, in the limiting regime $M,N \to \infty$, for enhancing the system performance.